 - 1. In the Settings tab, click Data Backups in the Data Management section.
 The Data Backups page opens. - 2.
-In the Restore a Backup Archive section, click Browse, then select a backup file. - 3.
+In the Restore a Backup Archive section, click Browse, then select a backup file.

 Click Upload.
-Power IQ reboots.
-Power IQ is restored to the backup's configuration settings.
+The Power IQ data and configuration settings are restored to the backup's configuration settings, and the server is rebooted.